Keisei 3500 series: 4-car sets

 The four-car sets are formed as shown below.
 All cars are motored.

 The M1' cars are each fitted with one single-arm pantograph.

 8-car sets

 Four eight-car sets were formed as shown below.
 All cars were motored.

-The M1' cars are each fitted with one single-arm pantograph.
+The M1' cars were each fitted with one single-arm pantograph.

 Interior

 Seating consists of longitudinal bench seating throughout.

 History

+The first 3500 series trains entered service in December 1972.

 Major refurbishment of the fleet commenced in 1996, with a total of 56 vehicles refurbished by 2001.
 Refurbishment involved redesigned front ends with square lights instead of round and upgraded interiors.

-Special farewell tours were staged for the last remaining unrefurbished 3500 series set, 3585, on 25 and 26 February 2017.
+Special farewell tours were staged for the last remaining unrefurbished 3500 series set, 3588, on 25 and 26 February 2017.

+Transfer to Shibayama Railway

+On 1 April 2013, four-car set 3540 was transferred to Shibayama Railway.
+The set initially operated in the standard Keisei livery after the transfer, but it was repainted with green and red stripes in April 2022.